tiy-durham-fe-cohort4/resources/assignments/flags.md

     <canvas width="800" height="800">
     </canvas>

-And in your JavaScript something like this:
+And in your JavaScript something like this at the top:

+    // Canvas context
+    var canvas = document.querySelector('canvas');
-    var ctx = document
+    var ctx = canvas.getContext('2d');

-      .querySelector('canvas')
-      .getContext('2d');
+    // Fix a stupid context bug that blurs
+    // the pixels
+    ctx.translate(0.5, 0.5);

 Here's the canvas context reference: